-Even though more people in Los Angeles County and the region are vaccinated against the virus that causes COVID-19, there remains a risk that people may come into contact with others who may have COVID-19 when outside their residence.
-There are millions of people in Los Angeles County who are not yet vaccinated against COVID-19, including children under 12 years old who are not currently eligible to be vaccinated, and people who are immuno-compromised and may be particularly vulnerable to infection and disease.
-Most COVID-19 infections are caused by people who have no or mild symptoms of infection.
-Variants of the virus that spread more easily or cause more severe illness remain present and have increased in our County.
+Even though more people in Los Angeles County and the region are vaccinated against the virus that causes COVID-19, there remains a risk that when outside of their residence people may come into contact with others who may have COVID-19.
+There are millions of people in Los Angeles County who are not yet vaccinated against COVID-19, including children under 5 years of age who are not currently eligible to be vaccinated, and people who are immunocompromised and may be particularly vulnerable to infection and disease.
+Most COVID-19 infections are spread by people who have no or mild symptoms of infection.
+The Delta and Omicron variants of the virus spread more easily.
 In the absence of physical distancing requirements for the public and capacity limits for indoor and outdoor settings, unvaccinated and partially vaccinated persons are more likely to get infected and spread the virus, which is transmitted through the air and concentrates in indoor settings.
-We have also seen surges in our County and in other parts of the country and the world, continuously impacting younger adults.
+Additionally, we continue to see increases in COVID-19 infections among fully vaccinated persons, albeit at a significantly lower rate than those among persons who are not fully vaccinated.